CodeStix/Beat-Modder/README.md

 * Detection of an official Beat Saber update and repatching.
 * Clean your Beat Saber folder, remove all mods.
 * View information about mods.

+## How to install

+Download the latest Beat Modder installer from the releases page: [here](https://github.com/CodeStix/Beat-Modder/releases) Start the downloaded file and follow its instructions.